Sanoviv Response to COVID-19

 - Clean and disinfect frequently-touched objects and surfaces.
 At the same time, try to avoid overdoing Clorox, Lysol, or other potential toxicants, or using them on your skin.
 Frequent exposure to toxicants can suppress the immune system.
 Regular soap and water is best for hand washing.

-Lifestyle changes that may help enhance the immune system and lower the risk of transmission:
+Lifestyle changes that may help enhance the immune system:

 - Eat an organic, whole-food diet.
 Load up on food and spices with antiviral and immune-supportive properties, including raw garlic, coconut oil, oregano, ginger, kimchi, fermented foods, walnut, pomegranate, apple cider vinegar, and mushrooms.